Using Social Cues to Recognize Task Failures for HRI: Overview, State-of-the-Art, and Future Directions: Theme 1: Human social cues as feedback: perspectives from behavioral science

 \subsection{What is human error?}

-A key issue in human error research is the lack of a unified definition of what human error is \cite{read2021state}.
-Furthermore, the terminology around the topic of error can include various words that are at times used interchangeably, such as failures, slips, mistakes, errors, and unintentional actions. \citet{hollnagel1991phenotype} defines errors as "actions not as planned" and describes two ways in which actions can fail: mistakes (the plan was incorrect) and slips (the execution of a correct plan was incorrect).
+A key issue in human error research is the lack of a unified definition of human error \cite{read2021state}.
+The terminology around the topic of error can include various words that are, at times, used interchangeably, such as failures, slips, mistakes, errors, and unintentional actions. \citet{hollnagel1991phenotype} defines errors as "actions not as planned" and describes two ways in which actions can fail: mistakes (the plan was incorrect) and slips (the execution of a correct plan was incorrect).
 Furthermore, errors have a genotype (the functional aspects that contributed to the error) and phenotype (how the error appears) \cite{hollnagel1991phenotype}.
 Within definitions of human error, errors are divided into categories through various taxonomies.
-Taxonomies of human errors exist along all sorts of dimensions, including interaction vs. technical errors \cite{honig2018understanding}, benign vs. catastrophic errors \cite{laprie1985dependable}, recoverable errors or less so \cite{o2004demonstrating}, and so on.
+These exist along all sorts of dimensions, including social vs. technical errors \cite{honig2022taxonomy}, benign vs. catastrophic errors \cite{laprie1985dependable}, recoverable errors or less so \cite{o2004demonstrating}, and so on.
+In our work, we will define errors as "actions not as intended'' -- where the ultimate judgment of the action's success lies with the stakeholder(s) of the interaction.
+Examples of such actions could thus include errors like slipping on a banana peel, farting in public, or walking around with a ketchup stain on one's shirt.
+What matters is the stakeholder's reaction and judgment.

-Research that analyses human errors is extensive.
-Much of this work exists as part of task analyses, which are techniques to understand users' tasks.
-Task analysis has been applied in several domains, including early work in piloting \cite{rouse1983analysis} and industrial installation \cite{rasmussen1982human}, and more recently in healthcare applications \cite{lane2006applying, phipps2008human}.
-Error analysis adds to task analysis a focus specifically on tasks that do not succeed, which takes on a much broader perspective than task analysis. \citet{read2021state} review the key perspectives, theories, and methods in the literature on human error from the 1960s until now from the lens of ergonomics and human factors research.
-The authors state that the focus of human error research has shifted from looking at human-technology interaction to viewing errors in the context of socio-technical systems -- a perspective reminiscent of the field of complexity science.
-Errors are analyzed not as the behavior of an individual component, but rather as a failing interaction between components, or a system failure.
+Research on human errors is extensive.
+Much of this work relates to task analysis -- techniques to understand users' tasks.
+Task analysis has been applied in several domains, including piloting \cite{rouse1983analysis} and industrial installation \cite{rasmussen1982human}, and more recently in healthcare applications \cite{lane2006applying, phipps2008human}. \textit{Error} analysis adds a focus specifically on tasks that do not succeed. \citet{read2021state} review the key perspectives, theories, and methods in human error research from the 1960s until now from the lens of human factors.
+They describe a shift from looking at human-technology interaction to viewing errors in the context of socio-technical systems -- a perspective reminiscent of the field of complexity science.
+Here, errors are analyzed not as the behavior of an individual component but rather as a failing interaction between components or a system failure.